A History of the Catholic Faith in Pennant Hills

 St. Joachim’s once again doubled as a parish school, this time under the Sisters from Mt.
 St. Benedict.
 A commonly held memory of Sunday Mass there was of gross overcrowding and the enthusiastic efforts of sidemen packing in people like sardines to get the maximum number seated.

 Parish priests were Fr.
 M. Farrell from 1933, followed by Fr.
 J. O’Flaherty in 1937.
 But the greatest impression was made by Fr.
-Maurice Martin, pastor from 1941 until his death in 1960.
-As an extravert, his was a down-to-earth spirituality, and he became well known in the district.
+Maurice Martin, the pastor from 1941 until his death in 1960.
+As an extravert, he was a down-to-earth spirituality, and he became well known in the district.
 His habit of tossing lollies through the school windows at St. Joachim’s caused chaos for the teachers but made him very popular with the children!
 Altar servers also looked forward to the annual picnics he organised, while his home-grown cabbages were enjoyed by many a parishioner.

 Just like his predecessors, Fr.
 Martin was continually reminded by the Archbishop that he had to build a church!
 As the tough post-war years moved into the 1950’s it finally became practicable and work got underway in 1954 on the site purchased over 10 years earlier.
 Under builder and parishioner Pat Berecry, who had also built St. Joachim’s, the red brick church rose to become a landmark on Pennant Hills Road, though not as close to the highway as it is today.

 The original St. Agatha’s